2026 Neoen's Collie Battery Emergency Services Fund (CEF)

 IMPORTANT: Please read information below to assist you in completing your application online.

 Welcome to the Collie Battery Emergency Services Fund online grant application service, powered by SmartyGrants.
-This Community Benefit Fund is administered by Community Enterprise Foundation™ and made possible by the generous support of Neoen's Collie Battery.
+This Fund is administered by Community Enterprise Foundation™ and made possible by the generous support of Neoen's 560 MW / 2.24 GWh Collie Battery.

-The Collie Battery is located in a Bushfire Prone Area (BFPA) as per the Western Australian Government’s Department of Fire and Emergency Services (DFES) and maintains a high bushfire risk.
+This battery is located in a Bushfire Prone Area (BFPA) as per the Western Australian (WA) Government’s Department of Fire and Emergency Services (DFES).

 PROGRAM ELIGIBILITY